The future of GIS Technology

 What is the Future of GIS?

-The growing need to collect and analyze spatial data is the biggest driver behind the phenomenal growth of GIS in the coming years.
-Governments and businesses worldwide will increasingly use GIS to map and analyze geographical data and provide user-friendly information for better management of their resources and services.
+The growing need to collect, visualize analyse spatial data is the biggest driver behind the phenomenal growth of GIS in the coming years.
+Governments and businesses worldwide will increasingly use GIS to map and analyse geographical data and provide user-friendly information for better management of their resources and services.

-This makes GIS indispensable for many industries, namely, civil engineering, land surveying, hydrology, environmental engineering, urban planning, crop management, archeology, cartography, geomatics, and many other disciplines.
+This makes GIS indispensable for many industries, namely, civil engineering, land surveying, hydrology, environmental engineering, urban planning, crop management, archaeology, cartography, geomatics, and many other disciplines.

-Smartphones and GIS Technology: A Match-Made in Heaven
+Smartphones and GIS : A Match-Made in Heaven

 Smartphones have evolved to become deeply integrated into everyday life, but their capability to gather geographic data will increase the demand for GIS software in the coming years.
 GIS software vendors are already working to build a framework for mobile GIS to meet the growing demand.